Whistleblowing: how to turn compliance with upcoming laws into a business advantage

 Our lead experts

-This training is coordinated by Michael Weis, partner at PwC Luxembourg and will be given by directors and managers who benefit from a strong professional experience in this area.
+This training is coordinated by Michael Weis, Partner at PwC Luxembourg.
+The training will be given by directors and managers who benefit from a strong professional experience in this area.

 Follow us